-During Autumn we thought we should serve our guests a more traditionally Scottish option for breakfast.
-The thought of plain-old porridge (oatmeal) for breakfast didn’t excite me, so I decided to make a version that I would be happy to eat – smooth and creamy topped with pears and cherries on top for a natural sweetness (no added refined sugar).
+During Autumn we thought we should serve our B’n’B guests a more traditionally Scottish option for breakfast.
+The thought of plain-old porridge (oatmeal) for breakfast didn’t excite me, so I decided to make a version that I would be happy to eat – smooth creamy porridge with pear & cherry compote (no added refined sugar).
 The pears are in season and lovely this time of year.
-The dark sweet cherries are frozen, but are consistently delicious and a when combined with zest of lemon and a dash of agave (optional), they create a magic combo.
+The dark sweet cherries are frozen but are consistently delicious and when combined with the zest of lemon and a dash of agave (optional), they create a magic combo.
 No extra milk or sugary topping needed here.

 Pear & Cherry Compote

 - 150g Sweet dark cherries – frozen are great-tasting and affordable

 - 80ml water

 - 2 pears – peeled, cored and sliced, depending on how ripe they are determines how thin I slice them, they soften faster when ripe, I like them to maintain their shape

 - Zest of a lemon, unwaxed and washed